It is suggested to read Regulatory Sets: Setup before this article.

 Select the type of flight/duty/rest activity to be considered for the requirement.

 A limitation requirement may be applied to crew members in the PIC and SIC positions (pilots) by selecting the Yes toggle button.
 If No is selected, this will also apply to ACM and Attendant positions.
+If Custom is selected, an additional dropdown field displays which allows you to choose which positions apply.

 The condition is applied to the limit number.